-I’m stoked; in less than 24 hours’ time, I’ll be hitting that old dusty trail to Las Vegas for one of the world’s biggest music festivals, Electric Daisy Carnival!
+I’m stoked once again to be hitting that old dusty trail to Las Vegas for one of the world’s biggest music festivals, Electric Daisy Carnival 2016!

-While it’s a great party to attend, I’ll actually be working 2 out of 3 nights, keeping ravers happy, healthy and hydrated as part of the Ground Control festival team.
+While it’s a great party to attend, I’ll actually be working all 3 nights, keeping ravers happy, healthy and hydrated as part of the Ground Control festival team.
 I love EDC, and working on the festival team is a great way to give back to my community and still be able to enjoy the show.

-We’ve been told that we’ll likely be walking over 20 miles over the course of the weekend as we patrol the endless acres of festival grounds.
+We’ve been told that we’ll likely be walking more than 20 miles over the course of the weekend as we patrol the endless acres of festival grounds.

-Combine that with nocturnal work hours, millions of germs, the smoke and dust in the air, and the dry desert heat, and it’s a perfect 3-day recipe for getting sick or over-exhausted.
+Combine that with nocturnal work hours, millions of germs, the smoke and dust in the air, and the dry desert heat, and it’s a perfect 3-day recipe for getting sick and over-exhausted.

 If you love festivals like me, you know it’s often an ordeal that requires serious stamina, and you may have even gotten sick after a really rough weekend.
 Fun times should never result in you being incapacitated and unable to work the next week, even if you did steal a kiss and ride the Ferris Wheel with some hot guy wearing only boxers and a unicorn head.